queicherius/software-defined-infrastructure/docs/4-samba.md

 ## Create a Samba user

-As the first step, we create the directory we want to to share:
+As the first step, we create the directory we want to share:

 ```sh
 cd
 mkdir smbshare
 ```

-Now we make Samba aware of it by adding the following to the very end of `/etc/samba/smb.conf`:
+Now we make Samba aware of it by adding the following at the very end of `/etc/samba/smb.conf`:

 ```
 [smbshare]